arduino/tooling-rfcs/RFCs/0003-build-profiles.md

 arduino-cli compile [sketch]
 ```

-will trigger a profile-based build using the default profile indicated in the `sketch.yaml`.
+will, instead, trigger a profile-based build using the default profile indicated in the `sketch.yaml`.

 ## Vendoring libraries with custom modifications